usmcamgrimm/usmcamgrimm/README.md

 </p>

-### Towed Artillery to Database Administration
+### Towed Artillery to Vets Who Code

 I am a veteran of the United States Marine Corps.
 From working with howitzers to writing code, it's been an amazing journey.
-After working with data as part of a card access database, I initially sought a career in database administration and studied SQL, MSSQL Server administration, and Oracle Database.
+Initially, I sought a career working with data and studied SQL, MSSQL Server, and Oracle Database.
+But then I took classes on HTML, CSS, and JavaScript.

-### Android Development

-Android custom ROMs and graphics design launched my love for code, and made me realize I could make a career of something I enjoy.
-I've built custom frameworks, themes, and kernels.
-I have designed logos for developer teams and created hundreds of wallpapers.

-### Vets Who Code and Front-End Development

-I transitioned from database administration to front-end development after taking classes covering HTML, CSS, and JavaScript.
 While I enjoyed working with data, I found front-end web development to be more rewarding.
 It was at this point I discovered [Vets Who Code](https://vetswhocode.io/) and through this organization, studied front-end development.
 Working with, and learning from, veterans while developing skills has been an amazing and rewarding experience.
-I love using these new skills, while developing them further, to build cool stuff for others.
+I love using these new skills, while developing them further, to create content that I can share for others to enjoy.

 <p align="center"><img src="https://github-readme-stats.vercel.app/api/top-langs/?username=usmcamgrimm&exclude_repo=WDD223-CMS-Design-and-Development,witcher-api&layout=compact&hide=makefile&theme=react" alt="Most used languages" /></p>